ikawrakow/ik_llama.cpp/examples/server/function_calls.md

 ## Implementation Details

-### Parser Priority

-The parser tries formats in this order:
-1. **AnythingLLM format** (most common with current models)
-2. **XML format** (fallback for Claude-style responses)
-3. **Token format** (original Kimi-K2 specification)

 ### Content Filtering

 When function calls are detected:
-- The function call markup is removed from the displayed content
+- Function call syntax is removed from content
+- Tool calls are extracted into separate array
-- `finish_reason` is set to `"tool_calls"`
+- Content is cleaned for display
-- The `tool_calls` array is populated with parsed function calls

 ### Error Handling

-- Invalid JSON in AnythingLLM format returns empty array
+- Missing tokens in format returns empty array
-- Malformed XML structure returns empty array
+- Malformed structure returns empty array
-- Missing tokens in token format returns empty array
-- Parser gracefully degrades to next format on failure
+- Parser gracefully handles invalid JSON in arguments

 ## Usage with Tools Parameter